varlardohaeris/emacs-archives/gnu/relint-readme.txt

   - Literal '-' not first or last

-    It is good style to put literal hyphens last in character alternatives and skip sets, to clearly indicate that it was not intended as part of a range.
+    It is good style to put a literal hyphen last in character alternatives and skip sets, to clearly indicate that it was not intended as part of a range.